Mahabaleshwar: British colonial era

 In 1819, after the demise of the Maratha empire, the British ceded the hills around Mahabaleshwar to the vassal state of Satara.
 Colonel Lodwick (Later General Sir Lodwick) after climbing the mountains near Mahabaleshwar, recommended the place as a sanatorium for the British forces to governor Sir John Malcolm of Bombay presidency.
 The Raja of Satara was granted other villages in exchange for the British getting Mahabaleshwar in 1828.
-In old records Mahabaleshwar was even called as Malcolm Peth after the governor.
-Mahabaleshwar started gaining prominence when British officials of Bombay presidency such as in 1828, and later Sir Mountstuart Elphinstone, Arthur Malet (for whom the seat at "Point Arthur" is named), Carnac, and many others became regular visitors.
+In old records Mahabaleshwar was even called Malcolm Peth after the governor.

+Mahabaleshwar started gaining prominence when British officials of the Bombay presidency such as Sir Mountstuart Elphinstone, Arthur Malet (for whom the seat at "Point Arthur" is named), Carnac, and many others became regular visitors.

-A lake called Venna lake was constructed in 1842 to collect water from perennial springs.
-The Venna river flows from this lake.
-Bartley Frere, the commissioner of Satara in 1850s built the road from Satara to Mahabaleshwar.
-In mid 1800s, Mahabaleshwar was made into summer capital of Bombay presidency.
+Venna Lake was constructed in 1842 to collect water from perennial springs; the Venna River flows from this lake.
+Bartley Frere, the commissioner of Satara in the 1850s, built the road from Satara to Mahabaleshwar.
+In the mid 1800s, Mahabaleshwar was made into the summer capital of the Bombay presidency.
 Government spending led to rapid development of the area.

 Colonial officials spent part of their year in the area.
-Their wives spent longer period to be with their children in local boarding schools in Mahabaleshwar and nearby Panchgani.
-The British rulers wanted to recreate the English landscape in the hill stations and to that end, European flora such as strawberries were introduced in Mahabaleshwar, and amenities such as libraries, theatres, boating lakes, and sports grounds constructed.
+Their wives spent a longer period of the year in the area to be with their children in local boarding schools in Mahabaleshwar and nearby Panchgani.
+The British rulers wanted to recreate the English landscape in the hill stations and to that end, European flora such as strawberries were introduced in Mahabaleshwar, and amenities such as libraries, theatres, boating lakes, and sports grounds were constructed.

 Added to the scores of magnificent scenic "points", the perennial springs, streams, and waterfalls of Mahabaleshwar plateau, with its year round superb climate, drew the English and others to Mahabaleshwar.
-By the end of the 19th century it had become an attractive popular hill station of world renown.
-Raj Bhavan, the Summer residence of the Governor of Maharashtra, is also located here.
+By the end of the 19th century, it had become an attractive popular hill station of world renown.
+Raj Bhavan, the summer residence of the Governor of Maharashtra, is also located here.
 An older building named "The Terraces" was purchased in 1884 and rechristened as Giri Darshan in 1886.

 "Babington House", is a colonial-style bungalow built in the shape of a cross with a deep veranda, elaborate metal work railing and extensive outhouses.
-It was formerly one of the country seats of the Dubash family, a Parsi ship chandler dynasty from Bombay who sold it to the Rahejas in the early 1970s.
+It was formerly one of the country seats of the Dubash family, a Parsi ship chandler dynasty from Bombay, before they sold it to the Rahejas in the early 1970s.
 It contains a central dining room with a 24-seater table and a library pavilion with 1st edition books collected by the Dubash family, notably Jamsetjee "Jimmy" Kavasjee Dubash, a bibliophile and art collector.